NirbhayShegale/HiveResearch_Multi_Agent_Researcher/README.md

 | **🖥️ Web App** | [hivemindreseacher.streamlit.app](https://hivemindreseacher.streamlit.app) |
 | **⚡ API** | [hiveresearch-multi-agent-researcher.onrender.com](https://hiveresearch-multi-agent-researcher.onrender.com) |

-> **Try it now** — enter any research question in the Streamlit app and watch the agents work in real-time.

 ---

 ## 📌 Overview

 **HiveResearch** is a production-grade, multi-agent AI system built on [LangGraph](https://github.com/langchain-ai/langgraph) that automates deep research.
 Instead of a single LLM call, it deploys a **hive of 5 specialized agents**, each with a distinct role, coordinated by a central Supervisor through a stateful directed graph.

-> **Give it a question.
-Get back a well-researched, structured report — with citations.**

 ---